ariaattar/nanoDLLM/README.md

-# Diffusion LLM: A Simplified PyTorch Implementation (based on Dream)

-This is a minimal PyTorch implementation of a Diffusion Language Model, adapted from the "Dream" paper:
+## nanoLLM This is a minimal PyTorch implementation of a Diffusion Language Model, adapted from the "Dream" paper:
 https://arxiv.org/html/2508.15487v1

 ---